guard/guard-jasmine/README.md

 end
 ```

-### General options
+### Server options

-The general options configures the environment that is needed to run Guard::Jasmine:
+The server options configures the server environment that is needed to run Guard::Jasmine:

 ```ruby
 :server => :jasmine_gem                       # Jasmine server to use, either :auto, :none,